 NOTICE: Effective July 1, 2011, the School of Graduate Studies (GS) will become the central locus for nearly all graduate admissions materials.
-On that date, the Graduate School office will receive all admissions materials for all non-certification graduate programs in ILS.
+On that date, the Graduate School office will receive all admissions materials for all graduate programs in ILS.

-All admissions materials include, but are not limited to transcripts, letters of recommendation, essay/personal statement, resume.
+Admissions materials include, but are not limited to, transcripts, letters of recommendation, essay/personal statement, resume.

 ILS APPLICATION DEADLINE:

-Master of Library Science (MLS), Connecticut School Library Media Specialist Initial Educator Certification, and Sixth Year Diploma programs:rolling admissions
+Master of Library Science (MLS), Connecticut School Library Media Specialist Initial Educator Certification and Cross-Endorsement, and Sixth Year Diploma programs: rolling admissions